Deeksh022/TravelReco/README.md

 2. Open `index.html` (or any page) in your browser for a static preview.
 3. For a simple HTTP server: `npx http-server` (from the project root) and navigate to the provided localhost URL.

-## Contribution

-This is a static prototype.
-Contributions are welcome via GitHub pull requests—navigate to the repository link above, fork the project, and submit changes when ready.